 During our daily threat hunting activities in our 4000+ customer base, we have gained an intimate understanding of the adversaries behind the threats.
 This unique insight has been organized by our hunters and security researchers to create threat activity clusters.
 By clustering these adversaries, we know how to better mitigate the threat they present.

 Activity clusters separate adversaries into distinct threat group “flavors.”
 Once understood, the threat posed become manageable, and we believe they should have a suitably unintimidating identifier.
 So, what could be less intimidating than ice cream?

 To learn more about Project Ice Cream, read the series’ introductory blog here.

-This is a flavor of attackers who use remote code execution exploits (RCE) targeting Linux machines to upload crypto miners to vulnerable Linux systems.
+Our first threat activity cluster identified in Project Ice Cream is Mint.
+This is a flavor of attackers which uses remote code execution exploits (RCE) targeting Linux machines to upload crypto miners to vulnerable Linux systems.

 Unauthenticated RCEs are always the most serious of vulnerabilities, as it grants an attacker immediate control over a system in seconds, with no prerequisites required.

 The vulnerability was on the radar of Alert Logic researchers and threat hunters when it was announced on December 17, 2019.
 As a result, wideband telemetry signatures were deployed and flagged as a candidate for hunts.
 Like all wideband hunting telemetry, they captured an excessive amount of benign information as the net is cast wide.
 These signatures captured network data (full payload capture), so our SOC threat experts (TSX) could sift through the requests and responses sent to and from the Citrix devices.
 This creates a feedback loop that allows threat researchers to refine the telemetry signatures.